peernova/kestra-client-sdk/python-sdk/docs/ServicesApi.md

 # **get_service**
 > ServiceInstance get_service(id)

-Get details about a service
+Retrieve details of a specific service

+Requires a role with the INFRASTRUCTURE permission (Superadmin-only).

 ### Example